abhinavdv/Data-512-WildFire-Analysis/README.md

 ### Input files:

-1. The input file is around 2gb whihc is higher than allwed in github.
-The file can be downloaded from the following link: [Wildland Fires Data](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81).
+1. The input file is around 2gb which is higher than allowed in github.
+The file can be downloaded from the following link: [Wild Fires Data](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81).
 I have used the GeoJson data.
 2. **initial data files/all disease deaths 1999-2020.txt** -> This file contains the data for all respiratory disease deaths in Pennsylvania from 1999 to 2020.
 It is used in the 4-cleaning_asthma_data.ipynb notebook.
 It comes from the CDC.
 3. **initial data files/Asthma_deaths_cdc.txt** -> This file contains the data for asthma deaths in Pennsylvania from 1999 to 2020.
 It is used in the 4-cleaning_asthma_data.ipynb notebook.
 It comes from the CDC.
 4. **initial data files/death asthma by. age.txt** -> This file contains the data for asthma deaths in Pennsylvania by age group from 1999 to 2020.
 It is used in the 4-cleaning_asthma_data.ipynb notebook.
 It comes from the CDC.